TOUR DESCRIPTIONS

 This guided hike is on a flat and handicapped-accessible gravel trail through a ponderosa pine forest, along the Bitterroot river and through a grassland.

 White-tailed deer, bald eagles, red squirrels, an elusive porcupine and several owl species call this magical place home year-round.
-We will do a combination of birding, identifying native plants and lichens and you will learn about the fascinating Glacial Lake Missoula, which filled the Missoula Valley during our last ice age 15,000 years ago!
+We will do a combination of birding, identifying native plants and lichens and you will learn about fascinating Glacial Lake Missoula, which filled the Missoula Valley during our last ice age 15,000 years ago!

 New Vortex binoculars are provided if you’d like to use them.